-At 82 myself, this story resonated!
-An 82 year old grandmother lost nearly $200,000—not to a cartoonish prince in Nigeria, but to a popular “doctor” she thought she had been seeing live on social media.
+At 82 myself, this story hit me hard.
+An 82‑year‑old grandmother lost nearly $200,000—not to a cartoonish prince in Nigeria, but to a popular “doctor” she thought she’d been seeing live on social media.
 Scammers used AI to create an utterly convincing deepfake video of the soft-spoken physician, complete with compassionate face and voice.
 It persuaded her to move her investments into “safer,” more profitable accounts . . .

 AI has radically changed the game.
 It can now clone trusted voices and faces, fabricate experts and news clips, and generate flawless bank style emails and social media posts tailored to your age, profession, interests, and financial profile.
 For those of us in education—often on part time or year to year contracts, already navigating fluctuating incomes—one well crafted AI powered scam can spell disaster.

-A second example: The message that cost Lena her retirement savings didn’t sound foreign, clumsy, or obviously fake.
-It looked exactly like the security alerts she had been getting from her bank for years—down to the logo, the subject line, and the urgent but polite tone.
-52, a senior project manager who spends her days reading contracts and risk reports, she is not naïve and technologically very savy.
-Yet over three weeks, guided by a smooth, AI-polished voice that claimed to be “from the bank’s fraud department,” she moved almost her entire retirement savings into what turned out to be "ghost"accounts.
+Lena is 52, a senior project manager who spends her days reading contracts and risk reports.
+She is not naïve, and she is technologically savvy.
+Yet over three weeks, guided by a smooth, AI‑polished voice that claimed to be “from the bank’s fraud department,” she moved almost her entire retirement savings into what turned out to be ghost accounts.

 How AI changes the scam game